Get started

 Before you start

-GOV.UK Vue is compatible with Vue 3.2.47 and up.
+GOV.UK Vue is compatible with Vue 3.4.38 and up and GOV.UK Frontend 5.1.0 and up.
+Some components require higher versions of GOV.UK Frontend.

 You'll need a Vue project to add GOV.UK Vue to.
 The easiest way to create a Vue project is using create-vue.